 - Move from the chest to the abdomen with long strokes with a little pressure.

-- The next comes the rear quarters, beginning with the abdomen and move towards the hindquarter with a little pressure and long strokes.
+- The next comes the rear quarters, beginning with the abdomen and moving towards the hindquarter with a little pressure and long strokes.

 - Brush the head gently.